chetx27/cvproject-facefilter/README.md

 ---

 **Note**: This application requires a webcam and runs in real-time.
 Make sure your camera is connected and permissions are granted.

-**For ETH Zurich Application**: This project demonstrates advanced computer vision techniques, feature engineering, and real-time ML applications suitable for academic research in ML and Data Management.